Articles > Business > How to become an operations manager

 Reviewed by Kathryn Uhles, MIS, MSP, Dean, College of Business and IT

-Two people's hands holding a gear wheel
+Two people's hands holding a gear wheel to signify the coordination needed to be an operations manager

 An efficient business can meet deadlines, outpace competitors and deftly adapt to market changes.
 Many companies depend on operations management to foster the highest level of efficiency possible within an organization.
+Let’s look at this career, skills, education and salaries.

-Whether you’re pursuing a business degree or scaling a company, find out more about how operations management helps enhance an organization’s productivity by satisfying customers, improving revenue and gaining an edge over other businesses.
+Whether pursuing a business degree or scaling a company, find out more about how operations management helps enhance an organization’s productivity by satisfying customers, improving revenue and gaining an edge over other businesses.

-Without good operations management practices, a company might fall behind in production because its processes aren’t up to standards.
+Without good operations practices, a company might fall behind in production because its processes aren’t up to standards.
 Customer satisfaction might dip if deliveries are late or if product quality suffers.
 Brand reputation might suffer if, for example, the company fails to operate sustainably and harms the environment.

 OM, in other words, touches many facets of a business with the opportunity to make a significant difference in either direction.